srihi/udacity_superduo/README.md

 ### Localization
   1. Localizable resources should be marked as localizable while resources that stay the same in any language (like setting keys for example) should be marked as non localizable.

+## Football Scores
+- String resources are marked translatable if they are indeed translatable.
+- Widget implemented.
+- Content description for Share Button, which is the only button the user might interact with in the app.
+- Added layout mirroring by adding support for rtl applicaiton wide.